 - Great for tricky to reach areas

 For detailed DIY jobs, a multi-tool like this one by Dremel is a great investment.
-A compact all-rounder with a powerful 7.2v motor and variable speed, it can carve, engrave, rout, cut, sand, grind, sharpen, polish and clean and is ideal for working on small, tricky-to-reach surfaces.
-It’ll be a real time-saver if you’ve got a variety of home projects on the go, as the EZ Twist nose cap makes it quick to switch between the different attachments.
+A compact all-rounder with a powerful 12v Li-Ion battery with only 1.5 hours charging time, and variable speed.
+Grind, sand, sharpen, polish and clean with this nifty cordless power tool.
+It’s ideal for working on small, tricky-to-reach surfaces and will be a real time-saver if you’ve got a variety of home projects on the go.

 - Light and easy to control